Webhooks

 For sandbox and developer environments

-1. In the Development section, select Webhooks.
+1. From the left navigation pane, select Webhooks.

-2. Enter the Endpoint URL.
+3. Enter the Endpoint URL.
 This is where the server will send notifications.

-3. Select the Show webhooks link.
+4. Select the Show webhooks dropdown.

 Tip: It may take up to five minutes to get your first webhook notification.
-Webhooks fire near real-time, but aggregation may be delayed during peak times.

 Step 5: Validate webhooks notifications